Our Approach to Diagnosing Heart Conditions

 Need a second opinion?

 We are available to provide second opinions.
 If you need a second opinion, please talk with your provider and ask for a referral.
 We will work with you to understand what you are looking for in the visit.
-Afterward, we will partner with you and the referring provider to determine next steps.
-Make an appointment.
+Afterward, we will partner with you and the referring provider to decide on next steps.